vegaprotocol/vega/codingstyle.md

 }
 ```

 5. Type mapping: It's a common thing to need to map one type onto another (e.g. `log.DebugLevel` mapped onto a string representation).
 We use protobuf types throughout, many of which contain `oneof` fields.
-When we assign these values, we use a `switch` statement.
+When we assign these values, we use a `switch` statement for more than 2 cases.
 This denotes that the code maps a `oneof` because:

-    a) Only one case applies
-    b) A switch performs better.
-The more `if`'s are needed, the slower the mapping becomes.
+    * a) A switch might performs better for multiple cases.
-    c) The use of `if`'s and `else`'s makes the code look more complex than it really is. `if-else` hint at more complex logic (checking if a map contains an entry, checking for errors, etc...).
+    * b) With multiple `if`'s and `else`'s, code looks more complex than it really is. `if-else` hint at more complex logic (checking if a map contains an entry, checking for errors, etc...).
 Type mapping is just a matter of extracting the typed data, and assigning it.

 Compare the following: